 Types of Dental ModelsBesides the "working cast" on which the dental restoration is manufactured, other types of casts can be constructed.

 - Preliminary cast: is obtained from the preliminary impression and is used to manufacture a custom tray.

 - Case study model: is obtained from the case study impression and It is used for observing various existing details prior to tooth preparation.
 Several study models may be constructed in various stages of the treatment.

-- Didactic or documentation cast: is used for presenting various clinical cases at faculties, congresses, in scientific studies, forensic documents etc.
+- Didactic or documentation cast: is used for presenting various clinical cases at faculties, congresses, scientific studies, forensic documents, etc.